Alasdair1907/MagicJournal/README.md

     psql -U demo -h localhost -d demodb -f create-tables.postgres.sql

-4. Copy contents of the tomcat lib folder (the one inside the downloaded tomcat archive) to the project's /lib folder
+4. Copy contents of the tomcat lib folder (the one inside the downloaded tomcat archive) to the project's /lib folder Open the web.xml file, edit the path for temporary storage of uploaded files (inside the <location> tag)

 5. Build the project:<br />
     ./gradlew build<br />